OdinPreston/java-calculator/README.md

 20 6 4 + *: Postfix Notation.
 200.0
 ```
 There is also GUI, accessible if you run the program without any command line arguments.
 The images of how it looks like are below.
+It has the added benefit of being able to copy the output at any given time, by clicking the number display with left mouse button.
 ## Images
 ![Gui 1](gui1.webp)
 ![Gui 2](gui2.webp)